-Borehole-wall imaging methods provide detailed information for fractured-bedrock aquifer investigations.
-Imaging with acoustic and optical televiewers results in continuous and oriented 360-degree views of the borehole wall from which the character and orientation of lithologic and structural features can be defined (fig. 1).
-This information is critical for water-supply development and source-water protection and characterization and remediation of contamination in fractured bedrock.
+Imaging with acoustic and optical televiewers results in continuous and oriented 360° views of the borehole wall from which the character, relation, and orientation of lithologic and structural planar features can be defined (Fig. 1).
+The combined application of acoustic and optical imaging provides critical information for water-supply development and source water protection and characterization and remediation of contamination in fractured rock.
+This paper describes recent developments in the acoustic and optical imaging methods and their application and integrated analysis for ground-water studies.